endlesspint8/endlesspint8.github.io/testing/2017-07-31-drought-draughts-decency.md

 sideof: []
 ---

-Neither Ignore nor Deny the Suffering in the World
+## Neither Ignore nor Deny the Suffering in the World

 Can we justify drinking beer, even quality fantastic beer, in a world of suffering or does this mark us out as negligent and indulgent people?<sup id="a1">[1](#f1)</sup>  I've had thematically similar questions come to mind from time to time but only recently has the idea of suffering coupled with drinking good beer come to a head.
-The reason being threefold, my enjoyment of good beer, a recent reading of Singers essay “Famine, Affluence and Morality” (FAM), and the very real [starvation of approximately 20 million people today](https://youtu.be/CvSW5Ez0koM) (see [World Food Program](http://www1.wfp.org/)).
+The reason being threefold, my enjoyment of good beer, a recent reading of Singers essay “_Famine, Affluence and Morality_” (FAM), and the very real [starvation of approximately 20 million people today](https://youtu.be/CvSW5Ez0koM) (see [World Food Program](http://www1.wfp.org/)).

 As many a decent and innocent child, as I once was, has done since time immemorial, I have wondered how there could be so much suffering in the world and about its disparity.
 As I grew older I wondered if the things I enjoyed and quite often took for granted, except in said moments of introspection, were appropriately used vis-à-vis how someone with less available resources might have behaved in a similar position and even what they would prefer others to enjoy assuming their exclusion (I was weird on top of caring).
 The trifling luxuries that I've had at my disposal have been modest by first world standards.
 However, to only focus on the material benefits is to overlook the greatest privilege, the experience of living in a society that has afforded me these material advantages while providing a reasonable assurance that they would not be arbitrarily taken from me.
 Not only have I had access to resources but more importantly I have lived in enviable circumstances allowing me to enjoy them without undue fear of being deprived of access to them [Sen, _Development as Freedom_].

 Singer's seminal essay deals with the affluence and responsibilities first world societies have to the rest of the world, specifically the underprivileged and suffering.
 Through the linking and building up of simple assumptions Singer arrives at the conclusion that people with the resources commonly seen among the developed world have an obligation to use those resources to the benefit of those who suffer.
 I find myself agreeing superficially and generally with his conclusion, the kind and innocent child within not yet dead, but I am uncomfortable by the final prescription.

-FAM Synopsis
+## FAM Synopsis

 It is no longer possible in our modern world to claim we are unaware of the suffering happening around world.
 With this suffering made present to our attention we would be acting unjustly in not doing everything we could to prevent these very bad things from happening, especially if not asked to sacrifice something of moral insignificance.
 Singer articulates two versions of this principle: “we should prevent bad things from happening unless in doing so we would be sacrificing something…” morally significant [moderate version] or... of comparable moral significance [strong version].